-Effective January 1, 2021, all RPA members in professional accounting practice required to go through education, training and complete evaluation process to become a Certified Accounting Practitioner.
-RPA members who wish to engage in the public accounting practice, issuing compilation engagement reports (Former Notice to Readers) and/or who wish to operate a professional accounting practice providing related services will need to hold an active Certificate of Accounting Practice (CAP).
+Effective January 1, 2021, all RPA members in professional accounting practice are required to go through education, training and complete evaluation process to become a Certified Accounting Practitioner.
+RPA members who wish to engage in the public accounting practice, issuing compilation engagement reports (Former Notice to Readers), and/or who wish to operate a professional accounting practice providing related services will need to hold an active Certificate of Accounting Practice (CAP).

 PPC-1: Basics of Compilation Engagements

 PPC-3: Pro-forma Financial Statements & Projections (Forward Looking)

 PPC-4: Bookkeeping/ File management & Cybersecurity and confidentiality

 Upon completion of the first four sessions, member will be required to complete and submit a case study for evaluation before being able to continue to the remaining four sessions.
 Completion of the final four sessions will culminate in a final case study to be submitted for evaluation which will cover material from all eight seminars.

 Starting January 2022 RPA members also need to take the following compulsory courses designed for the RPA – Certification of Accounting Practice: